arnavparekar/Dishcovery/README.md

 Dishcovery is not just a cookbook; it is an intelligent cooking companion that interacts with users through dynamic interfaces and AI-powered suggestions.
 ReactJS powers a seamless frontend, Python Flask handles backend logic and APIs, Firebase provides secure real-time authentication and database access, and Docker ensures consistent environment deployments.
 Google’s Generative AI further enables personalized recipe generation based on user preferences, pantry inventory, and dietary needs.

-Dishcovery simplifies the user’s culinary journey—from recipe discovery and planning to inventory management—through an integrated platform that’s intelligent, responsive, and scalable.
+Dishcovery simplifies the user’s culinary journey from recipe discovery and planning to inventory management through an integrated platform that’s intelligent, responsive, and scalable.

 ---